novalabsxyz/devdocs/devices/arduino-quickstart/heltec-cubecell-board.md

 Arduino IDE:

+If you are using the HTCC-AB02 flavor of Heltec board
-1. Select Tools -&gt; Board: -&gt;CubeCell-Board
+1. Select Tools -&gt; Board: -&gt;CubeCell-Board (HTCC-AB02)

+If you are using the HTCC-AB02S GPS enabled flavor of Heltec board
+1. Select Tools -&gt; Board: -&gt;CubeCell-GPS (HTCC-AB02S)

 ### Select Region